jlrickert/zet/docs/207/README.md

-# Common breakpoints between browsers on web devices
+# Common breakpoints between browsers on different devices

 Devices have their screen sizes measured in pixels.